-Budweiser Copper Lager is a fantastic beer and a wonderful collaboration from two of America’s most respected and iconic brands.
+Budweiser Copper Lager is a fantastic beer and a wonderful collaboration between two of America’s most respected and iconic brands.
 Premium Budweiser Lager has been allowed to mature in seasoned Jim Beam quality six-year-old bourbon whisky casks.

 The result is impressive, with lovely aromas of toasted nuts and fresh banana, followed by flavors of toasted nuts and soft undertones of vanilla and sweet caramel.
 The finish is long, smooth, rewarding, and satisfying.
 I’ll break down all the details of what makes this beer so special in this Budweiser Copper Lager review.

-Pros and Cons of Budweiser Copper Lager
+Pros and Cons of Budweiser Reserve Copper Lager

 - Great collaboration between two American icons